chiching/jupyter-notebooks/README.md

-## jupyter notebooks for data science and machine leaning.
+## Jupyter notebooks for data science and machine leaning.
-it will include numpy, pandas, matplotlib and scikit etc. notes.
+it will include some notes for numpy, pandas, matplotlib and scikit etc.